How to plan your first Disney World or Disneyland vacation

 MAKE MEMORIES: 13 Best Disney World Rides for Adults and Teens

-You may also want to use park hoppers to your advantage, hitting the same park multiple times to get a chance to ride everything throughout the course of your stay.
+You may also want to use park hoppers to your advantage and hit the same park multiple times to get a chance to ride everything throughout your stay.
 Or, you can spend up for Genie+, which lets you bypass the lines on most rides for a price.

 8. Do You Want to Spend Your Whole Vacation Together as a Family?